Maxlona/.NET_Core_Console_Apps_Dependency_Injection/README.md

-# .NET Core Console Apps with Dependency Injection
+# Configure IServiceCollection for .NET Core Console Apps using Microsoft.Extensions.*

 This repository demonstrates how to implement **Dependency Injection (DI)** in a **.NET Core Console Application** using `IServiceCollection` and `Microsoft.Extensions.*` libraries.
 The goal is to create a maintainable and testable architecture in console applications by utilizing DI and middleware-like patterns.